devika-bej/OpenGL_assignment_CG_2024/README.md

 `esc` : Close the window

 # Running the code
-After downloading the code:
+After downloading the code, open the terminal in the code directory and run the following command:
-`cd opengl_assignment`
 `g++ main.cpp -o test glad.o -lGL -lglfw && ./test n`
 Replace n with the number of sides you want the shape to have